 Yes, it is mandatory to complete an inspection.
 The City recently amended Chapter 3 of the Municipal Code of Ordinances allowing the City to verify compliance with plumbing code and verify no clear water connections to the sanitary sewer are present.
 In any event, it’s the neighborly thing to do to make sure your sump pump isn’t going into the sanitary sewer because your pumpage may end up in someone’s basement as overflow.

 In general, the inspector will be looking to verify that sump pumps, roof drains, and other clear water sources are not connected to the sanitary sewer system, or have the potential to do so.

 When will I have my inspection?

-The southeastern area will be separated into approximately four equal sectors, designated by color (red, yellow, green, and blue), to stagger inspection times throughout 2018.
+The Southwest area will be separated into approximately three equal sectors, designated by color (red, yellow, and green), to stagger inspection times throughout 2021.

 You will be contacted by letter to inform you of your sector color and to invite you to schedule your inspection.
 The letter will include a unique login user name and password for the scheduling website.
 You can search for your property on this

 to determine which sector you are in.